 - Return the pan to the heat, whisk another 3-5 minutes, or until thickened.

-Pour the sauce over the top of the cooked elbow macaroni.
+- Pour the sauce over the top of the cooked macaroni.
 Stir to combine.

-Combine the macaroni and cheese with the chili until it is all mixed together.
+- Combine the macaroni and cheese with the chili.
+Stir to combine.